nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: No contact is deleted since the end index is smaller than the start index.
 Error details are shown in the status message.
 The status bar remains the same.

     1. Other incorrect delete commands to try: `deletem`, `deletem -2 - -1 `, `deletem x - y`, `...` (where x is not less than y, either of x or y is not a positive integer within the list size currently being viewed).<br>
        Expected: No changes made.
-Error details shown in the status message.
+Error details are shown in the status message.

 ### Pinning a contact